-The current global economic downturn means that there has been a slowdown in employment floorspace delivered during 2008/2009.
-The current global economic downturn means that there has been a slowdown in employment floorspace delivered during 2008/2009.
-It is expected that this trend will continue into 2009/10.
+The current global economic downturn means that there continues to be a slowdown in employment floorspace delivered during 2009/2010.
+It is expected that this trend will continue into 2010/11.

 Core Indicator 8 Amount of Floorspace Developed for Employment Type, which is Previously Developed Land